lutierigb/shell-things/oputus-releasenotes.md

 # Release Notes

+## 2024Jun12
+- improvement: Push notifications now includes: deposits/withdraw alerts and notification when X positions are closed.
+Good for those moments when you are praying. fixed GH issue #8

+## 2024Jun10
+- bug fix: MAE was showing zero in the notifications - fixes GH issues #5

+## 2024May27
+- Improvements to EOD message and dump config message via remote control

 ## 2024May14
 - Investing Profile tweak(will affect profit/DD): Medium risk profile changes average price TP from 120 points to 100.
 - New feature: Dynamic Take Profit is now part of the profiles